This post may contain affiliate links. See my disclosure policy.

 - Line an 8 x 8-inch pan with parchment paper and set aside.

-- In a large mixing bowl, add all the ingredients and mix until a thick dough remains.
+- In a large mixing bowl, add the shredded coconut, coconut condensed milk, and confectioners sugar and mix until a thick dough remains.

 - Transfer the mixture into the lined pan.
 Using lightly wet hands, press down on top to smooth it out.